Ride: Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, Winnifred Falls

 Download GPS File(s)

-The road surface gradually degrades the further you go until you near Kettle Valley FSR.
+The road surface gradually degrades the further you go until the last few km before Kettle River FSR.
 The degradation begins to be noticeable after the 32 km marker, but the road is still in pretty good condition at this point.
-The next 12 km or so the road degrades a bit more quickly.
-There are some shallow ruts and embedded rocks and the road becomes narrower.
-I should mention that there are some narrow sections and blind corners along the road early on as well, and you need to be aware of oncoming vehicles including logging trucks (I encountered one when heading up on my last ride).
-There is a lot of evidence of recent logging activity in the area.
+The next 12 km or so the road degrades a bit more quickly (some sections are in good condition, though).
+There are some shallow ruts and embedded rocks, and the road becomes narrower.
+I should mention that there are some narrow sections and blind corners along the road early on as well, and you need to be aware of oncoming vehicles including logging trucks.
+On our last ride, we only encountered two pickups on the entire route.

 At the 45.7 km marker the road becomes Gunnar FSR (there is a topped tree with Gunnar and Home signs and distance markers).
-From here it is about 13 km to Kettle Valley FSR.
-The road becomes rougher, but not extremely so.
+From here it is about 13 km to Kettle River FSR.
+The road becomes a bit rougher in places, but not extremely so.
 If you're riding an adventure bike, and you have more street-oriented tires, you may need to exercise a bit of caution because there are some sections that are a bit steeper and a bit rutted with some small loose rocks.
-There are also more embedded rocks that might pose a risk if you have little ground clearance like on a V-Strom or CB500X.
-The road descends to the valley bottom where it intersects with Kettle Valley FSR.
-There are some switchbacks with small, loose rocks and gravel.
+There are also more embedded rocks that might pose a risk if you have little ground clearance.
+The road descends to the valley bottom where it intersects with Kettle River FSR.
+There are some switchbacks along the way with small, loose rocks and gravel, but some portions of the remaining road are quite smooth.

-It is about 6.7 km south along Kettle Valley FSR to Winnifred Falls (the turn around point for this ride) from where it intersects with Gunnar (66.5 km marker sign).
+It is about 6.7 km south along Kettle River FSR to Winnifred Falls (the turn around point for this ride) from where it intersects with Gunnar (66.5 km marker sign).
 Winnifred Falls is also about 22.5 km from Hwy 6.
 The falls are near the bridge where Kettle River FSR crosses the Kettle River.
-There is a pullout area with a picnic table at Winnifred Falls, or at least there was the last time I was there.
+There is a pullout area with a picnic table at Winnifred Falls.
 There is a short trail down to a view point of the falls.
-Kettle Valley FSR (along the route) is essentially a gravel road.
-The plotted track shown in the map, and the uploaded GPS file, do not include the ride from Gunnar FSR along Kettle River FSR to Winnifred Falls.
+Kettle River FSR (along the route) is essentially a gravel road.
+The plotted track shown in the map, and the uploaded GPS file, does not include the ride from Gunnar FSR along Kettle River FSR to Winnifred Falls.
+There are a few Kettle River access points along Kettle River FSR, and some are quite pretty.
 The route ends at Hwy 6, and from here it's about 57 km west to Lumby.

-On my last ride along this route, I turned around a few km from Kettle Valley FSR because it was getting a bit late in the day.
-I also rode up Harris Road (go left at the 18.5 km marker) in an attempt to ride into SW Denison Lakes.
+On my ride along this route in Sept 2021, I also rode up Harris Road (go left at the 18.5 km marker) in an attempt to ride into SW Denison Lakes.
 I made it up 7.6 km before I decided to turn around because it was getting really wet, muddy and slippery (and I was riding solo on my DR650).
 The trail was getting a little overgrown too.
 I didn't make it to the lakes, but I did get close.
 If I had a riding buddy with me, or if I was on a lighter bike, I might have persevered.
-The road / trail into SW Denison Lakes was supposed to join up with Home Road in a further 5.7 km at about 5.8 km up from the Harris Rd / Home Rd junction at the 18.5 km marker.
+The road / trail into SW Denison Lakes is supposed to join up with Home Road in a further 5.7 km at about 5.8 km up from the Harris Rd / Home Rd junction at the 18.5 km marker.
 There are some other roads leading off Harris Rd, and looking at my maps, it might be possible to ride into Denison Lake too (in addition to SW Denison Lakes).
 Maybe another time I'll explore some more up there.
+On 2021 ride I saw quite a bit of wildlife: about a dozen grouse, 2 deer, 3 small snakes, a black bear and a bobcat!
+It was the first time I've seen a bobcat in the wild.
+We saw another one fall of 2024 in the Aberdeen area.
+On our Aug 2025 ride we saw a rabbit.

 6.4 km - right on Harris Creek Road (5 km marker)